-Another important part of rehabilitation for chronic lung disease is eating well.
+Another important part of a healthy lifestyle for chronic lung disease is eating well.
 This involves choosing healthy foods that can work to heal and repair your body and make it stronger against disease.
 In this section we will explore how to eat healthy and achieve a healthy body weight.